PriyanshuMallick/TelegramVideoDownloaderBot/README.md

 ## Installation:

 1. Clone this repository.
-2. Install the required libraries: `pip install pyTelegramBotAPI pytube`
+2. Install the required libraries: `pip install -r requirements.txt`
 3. Create a Telegram bot using the BotFather and obtain your bot token.
-4. Make a `.env` file using the `example.env` as example.
+4. Make a `.env` file using the `example.env` as an example.

 ## Usage: